Robin544/learn-typescript/README.md

 # Understanding Typescript
 ### Understanding TypeScript and its Features like Types, ES6 Support, Classes, Modules, Interfaces and much more in any of the Projects.

+> [!NOTE]
-[Note]: This setup is for windows only and can be differ for other OS.
+> This setup is for windows only and can be differ for other OS.

 ### Steps to follow to run the project:
 - npm install
 - npx tsc app.ts